Guichaguri/cachimbo/docs/layers/key-transformation.md

 });
 ```

-## Notes
+## Remarks
-- This layer is not recommended for in-memory caches as you can easily create separate instances for different key namespaces.
+- This layer is only recommended for external caches as you can easily create separate instances for different key namespaces in in-memory caches.